dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## DFIR
 When completing DFIR CTFs understanding the story that the evidence is telling is crucial.
 As a forensic analyst, you need to piece together the who, what, where, when, and how of an attack.
 A packet capture file (pcap) can reveal a lot about an attack, such as an IP address attempting to bruteforce a website.
 When the attacker finally gains access, this is a significant piece of the puzzle, and it could also be where a flag is located.
 Therefore, it's essential to keep detailed notes that reconstruct the timeline of critical events.

+Filtering.
+A commom theme here is there is too much data.
+It is not feasible to look through logs or a pcap manually.
+Instead of thinking I am going to do a thing that will find the flag like in a needle in a haystack, think
+I am going to remove a bunch of useless stuff.

 The structure of this document is sectioned by type of evidence typically given.